Get

 dog in wheelchair at a park

-All animals deserve our love and attention, no matter the age or shape of their sweet bodies.
-Many animals out there are waiting to prove that they can provide companionship, devotion, and loyalty to their family if you just give them the chance.
+All animals deserve our love and attention, no matter their age or body type.
+Many domestic pets are out there waiting to prove that they can provide companionship, devotion, and loyalty to a family if they are given the chance.

-To put the spotlight on certain pets that just don’t seem to get the right kind of attention, Specially Abled Pets Day was formed, celebrated annually on May 3rd.
-This holiday was meant to educate the masses about pets with special needs to end the stigma surrounding these animals.
+To spotlight certain pets that just don’t seem to get the right kind of attention, Specially Abled Pets Day was formed, and it’s celebrated annually on May 3.
+This holiday was meant to educate the masses about pets with special needs and end the stigma surrounding these animals.1

 What Is Specially Abled Pets Day?

 Special pets deserve a special day.
-No matter an animal’s special circumstances, they need some love!
-This day was crafted to spread the word about special needs shelter animals so that together, we can bring a more positive and well-received outlook of these types of pets and increase their adoption rates.
+No matter an animal’s circumstances, they need love!
+This day was crafted to spread the word about special needs shelter animals so together, we can have a more positive and well-received outlook of these types of pets and increase their adoption rates.

-Because Specially Abled Pets Day is celebrated on May 3rd of every year, the weather is usually beautiful!
+Since Specially Abled Pets Day is celebrated on May 3 of every year, the weather is usually beautiful!
 It’s a great day to get out and celebrate.
-Specially Abled Pets Day is a day that any animal lover with a passion for all things pets can celebrate!
-The more, the merrier.
+Any animal lover with a passion for all things pets can participate in this event, and the more, the merrier!

 woman hugging her dog at night